tdulcet/Benchmarking-Tool/README.md

 A port of the [hyperfine](https://github.com/sharkdp/hyperfine) Benchmarking Tool to Bash.

 * Does NOT require installing Rust, downloading dependencies or compiling anything.
-* Includes the [same features](https://github.com/sharkdp/hyperfine#features) (except the last one), produces the same output (with some improvements) and supports most of the same command line options.
+* Includes the [same features](https://github.com/sharkdp/hyperfine#features) (except Linux only), produces the same output (with some improvements) and supports most of the same command line options.
 * Outputs most of the numbers with greater precision and outputs more information.
 * Supports outputting in ASCII only (no Unicode characters) to support older terminals.
-* Slightly faster when interactive output (the progress bar) is disabled.
+* Slightly faster when interactive output (the progress bar) is disabled, as it does not need to launch intermediate shells.

 ❤️ Please visit [tealdulcet.com](https://www.tealdulcet.com/) to support this script and my other software development.